waltligon/orangefs/doc/pvfs2-quickstart.md

     May 26 16:22:11 CDT 2004

-By issuing that command, we are able to inspect the output to ensure that we're running an appropriate kernel version.
-If your kernel is older than 2.6.0 (for 2.6.x kernels) or 2.4.19 (for 2.4.x kernels), please download and install a later kernel version (or submit a request to your site's System Administrator).
+By issuing that command, we are able to inspect the output to ensure that we’re running an appropriate kernel version.
+If your kernel is older than 2.6.0 (for 2.6.x kernels) or 2.4.19 (for 2.4.x kernels), please download and install a later kernel version (or submit a request to your site’s System Administrator).

 For reference, you can download Linux kernels at:

     2.6.x kernels: http://www.kernel.org/pub/linux/kernel/v2.6/
     2.4.x kernels: http://www.kernel.org/pub/linux/kernel/v2.4/

-Once you're convinced the Linux kernel version is appropriate, it's time to compile the PVFS2 kernel module.
+Once you’re convinced the Linux kernel version is appropriate, it’s time to compile the PVFS2 kernel module.

 ### Preparing Linux Kernel 2.6.x configurations

-To generate the Makefile, you need to make sure that you run './configure' with the '--with-kernel=path' argument.
+To generate the Makefile, you need to make sure that you run ‘./configure’ with the ‘–with-kernel=path’ argument.
 An example is provided here for your convenience:

     gil:/usr/src/pvfs2# ./configure --with-kernel=/usr/src/linux-2.6.0

-Note that you can often find a kernel source tree (or a symlink to the right place) at /lib/modules/'uname -r'/build2.
+Note that you can often find a kernel source tree (or a symlink to the right place) at /lib/modules/‘uname -r’/build2.
 For example, if you were running the default Fedora 3 kernel (linux-2.6.9-1.667) you would find the kernel tree in `/lib/modules/2.6.9-1.667/build`.